ksw9/ksw9.github.io/index.md

 # Highlights

 {% capture text %}
 Pathogen evolution creates an extraordinary epidemiological record.
-We develop and apply evolutionary approaches to answer open questions about pathogen transmission & epidemiological dynamics with a current focus on M. tuberculosis.
+We develop and apply evolutionary approaches to answer open questions about pathogen transmission & epidemiological dynamics with a current focus on **M. tuberculosis**.
 Our goal is to directly inform public health in low-income settings.

 {%
   include link.html